 Information and communication technology (ICT) is a formal, examinable school subject in Ghana.
-But most rural schools do not have computers or internet connections, and so children must learn about ICT in the abstract.
-As a result, failure rates are high.
+But many rural schools do not have computers or internet connections, and so children must learn about ICT in the abstract.
+As a result, exam failure rates are high.
 For children writing the Basic Education Certificate Exam (B.E.C.E), which determines progress to secondary school, failure can be devastating.
 Families who cannot afford school fees, uniforms and other costs related to a repeat year, take their children out of school.
 The children cannot go on to further education, narrowing their chances of employment and of breaking out of poverty.

 The innovative service